 Seaborg Science Complex

-The Seaborg Science Complex is made up of two buildings: Luther S. West Science Facility and Kathleen Shingler Weston Hall.
-The Glenn T. Seaborg Center in West Science is one of 33 designated mathematics/science centers in the State of Michigan.
+The Seaborg Science Complex is made up of two buildings: The Science Building and Kathleen Shingler Weston Hall.
+The Glenn T. Seaborg Center in The Science Building is one of 33 designated mathematics/science centers in the State of Michigan.

 The complex houses the School of Nursing and the Biology, Chemistry, Clinical Sciences, Earth, Environmental and Geographical Sciences, Physics and Speech, and Language and Hearing Sciences Departments.

 Classes related to these disciplines, and others, are held in the building.
 It features standard classrooms, interactive distance learning classrooms, large lecture halls, more than two dozen state-of-the-art laboratories, the NMU Speech-Language and Hearing Clinic, an auditorium, greenhouse, observatory and science-related displays.

 Special programs like Summer College for Kids, regional conferences and public presentations are held in the complex.
 It is linked from The Science Building to Harden Hall via an underground tunnel.

 The Seaborg NASA (National Aeronautic and Space Agency) Educator Resource Center provides materials, workshops and activities for students, educators and community groups.
 In addition, the Seaborg Center Teacher Resource Room offers mathematics, science, language arts, special education and science lab materials that students, faculty and area teachers can borrow for classroom use.